sul-cidr/sati/README.md

 ## Production

 A production-ready deployment can be brought up with just `docker-compose up --build [-d]`.
 This will start a container for the django app and another for the PostgreSQL database server.
-Note that the app is via `gunicorn` on port 8000 which is exposed to the docker host, and the `/static` and `/media` roots are mounted from the host filesystem, as this is intended to be run behind a webserver on the docker host which serves up `/static` and `/media` and reverse-proxies the app.
+Note that the app is served by `gunicorn` on port 8000 which is exposed to the docker host, and the `/static` and `/media` roots are mounted from the host filesystem, as this is intended to be run behind a webserver on the docker host which serves up `/static` and `/media` and reverse-proxies the app.

 Running the Django development server is possible with a command like the example below, but note that the docker image is compiled without installing the Django dev. dependencies.